 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!
+Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

 This itinerary is subject to change.
-ExpeditionTrips.com is not responsible for itinerary changes.
+ExpeditionTrips is not responsible for itinerary changes.

 National Geographic Global Explorers:

 Developed in conjunction with National Geographic Education, this unique program will offer kids and teens the opportunity to choose cool activities—from earning a Zodiac “driver’s license” to recording wildlife sightings in their Field Notebook—all designed to help them develop what National Geographic Education defines as the attitudes, skills, and knowledge of an explorer.
 They’ll take part in all kinds of cool activities—like learning about glaciers by making ice cream sundaes, or using glacial ice to paint water colors.
 They will be encouraged to use their creativity—with photos, videos, music, writing, drawing and more, to tell stories about all they’ll see and do.